ossrs/srs-docs/src/pages/faq-srs-stack.md

 <a name="diff-srs"></a><br/><br/><br/>

-## The difference between SRS Stack and SRS
+## The Difference Between SRS Stack and SRS

 [SRS](https://github.com/ossrs/srs) is an open-source server, a streaming media server, which generally works with FFmpeg and WebRTC clients to achieve audio and video capabilities.
 Please see [this diagram](https://github.com/ossrs/srs#srssimple-realtime-server)